vertoforce/CS24-SC-BMC/README.md

 # BMC Library

-This library provides functionality to communicate with the [Dell CS24-SC BMC](https://aramblinggeek.com/on-the-dell-cs24-sc-server/) "Embedded server manager."
+This library provides functionality to communicate with the [Dell CS24-SC](https://aramblinggeek.com/on-the-dell-cs24-sc-server/) BMC "Embedded server manager."
+(I did not write that article).
+[Ebay link](https://www.ebay.com/p/141699065)

+The BMC allows you to perform hardware functions on the server remotely such as turning the server on and off.
 The BMC uses the outdated cipher suite `TLS_RSA_WITH_RC4_128_SHA`, making it difficult to connect to in modern web browsers.
 I made this library to make it easy to automate some BMC actions.

 ## CLI Usage